|YOU ARE HERE: Home > Frequently Asked Questions|

-It will depend upon the job you are applying for and whether or not your conviction is classed as 'spent' under The Rehabilitation of Offenders Act 1974.
+It will depend upon the job you are applying for, the level of disclosure required (if any) and whether or not your conviction is classed as 'spent' under The Rehabilitation of Offenders Act 1974 as to whether or not you need to disclose criminal convictions to potential employers.
 Please click here for details on rehabilitation periods.

-What is a CRB check and will my conviction/s show up on a CRB check?
+What is a DBS check (previously known as CRB check) and will my conviction(s) show up on a DBS check?

-Employers can require, for certain positions, that successful applicants give their permission for a CRB check to be carried out.
-This involves the employer contacting the Criminal Records Bureau for more information on an applicants criminal history.
+Employers can require, for certain positions, that successful applicants give their permission for a DBS check to be carried out.
+This involves the employer contacting the Disclosure and Barring Service for more information on an applicants criminal history.
 There are three types of disclosure:

 Not everybody will be given the opportunity to go on the drink driving rehabilitation course, it is entirely up to the sentencing court whether or not they will offer a person the opportunity.
 However almost all first time offenders will be given the opportunity and sometimes even second time offenders will get the opportunity to complete the course.